Jagrit0711/einky/README.md

 <img src="./docs/images/inky_clock.jpg" width="500"/>

-**einky** is a small open-source project that lets you use a Raspberry Pi with an E-Ink display to show useful info like time, weather, calendar, or custom text and images.
+**einky** is a small project that lets you use a Raspberry Pi with an E-Ink display to show useful info like time, weather, calendar, or custom text and images.
-It’s simple, quiet, and looks like paper — no glare, no distractions.
+It’s simple, quiet, and looks like paper no glare, no distractions.

 ### What You Need
 - Raspberry Pi (3, 4, or Zero 2 W)